msespos/rock-paper-scissors/README.md

-This is an implementation of the classic game rock paper scissors.
+This is an implementation of the classic game "Rock Paper Scissors."

 https://msespos.github.io/rock-paper-scissors/